shapesmusic/Shapes-Basics-Draft/lessons/06-playing-with-the-anchor.md

 The point is to think of an idea in advance, using the shape and anchor, and then try it out and adjust it as you play.
 So you're still following your ear, only with a little more structure to work with.

 So give it a try.
 Pay attention to the relationship between the idea you start with, and what you actually end up playing, especially when you try the same idea with a few different songs.
-And once you've started to get the hang of using the shape and anchor together to add structure to your playing, then come on back for more.
+And once you've started to get the hang of using the shape and anchor together to add some structure to your playing, then come on back for more.